Muhammadalamin029/alhaq-backend/ADMIN_CREATION_GUIDE.md

 ### **Getting Help:**

 If you encounter issues:
-1. Check the application logs in `logs/` directory
+1. Check the application logs in the console output
 2. Verify database connectivity
 3. Ensure all dependencies are installed
 4. Check file permissions on scripts